DBCG/aphl-vsm/documentation/Infrastructure-setup.md

  `./bin/update_helm_config.js` to make things easier.

+To update our deployment with the load balancer urls we need to run the following commands:
+`helm upgrade "vsm-app" --namespace=vsm infrastructure/kubernetes`
 ## Future refinements

 For our deployments we didn't setup persistence for our user auth but it would be setup similarly in terms of the infrastructure to RDS for the cqf-ruler.